 - i. when the first turn after the start is to the right, the pole position shall be to the right; - ii. when the first turn after the start is to the left, the pole position shall be to the left. - c) The pole position winner shall have the right to choose the outside pole position if he or she so desires.
 This request shall be made to the False Grid Marshal at least 5 minutes prior to Cars leaving the False Grid.
-Only the front row of the grid shall be affected by this choice, with all subsequent positions from 3rd back remaining unchanged. - d) Notification shall be shown on the False Grid indicating three minutes before Cars are released from the False Grid.
-The five, two and one-minute notifications should be given. - e) Cars arriving at the False Grid after the three-minute notification shall be gridded at the back of the grid or if the field has left, will be governed by 2.3.1f) below.
+Only the front row of the grid shall be affected by this choice, with all subsequent positions from 3rd back remaining unchanged. - d) False Grid shall display an indication of 3, 2, and 1 minutes before cars will be released from False Grid.
+5- and 4-minute notification may also be displayed. - e) Cars arriving at the False Grid after the three-minute notification shall be gridded at the back of the grid or if the field has left, will be governed by 2.3.1f) below.
 When ordered by an official, Cars shall leave the False Grid and enter the Pits or Racetrack. - f) Cars unable to start when the field leaves the False Grid may be held at the starting line, at Pit Out, or dispatched on the pace lap to assume a position at the rear of the field, at the discretion of the Clerk.
 Cars held at the starting line or Pit Out shall be allowed to join at the rear of the field after the Starting Flag has been shown. - g) A driver who does not complete a timed lap in either practice or qualifying and who has never raced at the track where the event is being held must obtain permission from the Clerk before they may compete in a race.